altibiz/perch/docs/flake.md

   `deploy.nodes` output as described in the example above.

 When passing in the `dir` attribute just make sure to pass it in path form.
 This is to prevent infinite recursion.
-The `perch.lib.flake.mkFlake` function calls `builtins.unsafeDiscardStringContext` on this path which is fine in most cases but good to mention.